jeanbmar/s3-sync-client/README.md

 - https://github.com/hughsk/s3-sync
 - https://github.com/issacg/s3sync

-**AWS CLI ``s3 sync`` for Node.js** has its share of limitations as well:
+**AWS CLI ``s3 sync`` for Node.js** has its share of limitations too:

-- Does not support bucket with bucket sync (yet)
+- does not support bucket with bucket sync (yet)
-- Does not support multipart transfers
+- does not support multipart transfers
-- Support a limited set of AWS CLI options (--delete and --dryrun)
+- supports a limited set of AWS CLI options (--delete and --dryrun)